-Caspian Sea, the largest landlocked lake in the world, is located in northern Iran.
-The Iranian Caspian coast including the three littoral provinces of Gilan, Golestan and Mazandaran, with its thick forests and large-scale rice paddies presents a striking contrast to the dry inner plateau of Iran.
+The northern coasts of Iran are proof of its diversity in terms of landscape and climate.
+The Caspian Sea coasts stretch out over 372 miles.
+Orange and lemon trees, rice fields and tea plantations line the beach, flanked by mangroves and marshes.
+The Caspian Sea, the largest landlocked lake in the world, is located in northern Iran.
+The Iranian Caspian coast, including the three coastal provinces of Gilan, Golestan and Mazandaran, with its thick forests and large-scale rice paddies, presents a striking contrast to the dry inner plateau of Iran.

-A four-hour drive from Tehran, the Caspian is Iran’s Riviera, with a narrow plain of paddyfields and orchards separating the sea from forested mountains where bears and leopards roam around ruined Mongol castles.
+A four-hour drive from Tehran, the Caspian is Iran’s Riviera, with a narrow plain of paddy fields and orchards separating the sea from forested mountains where bears and leopards roam around ruined Mongol castles.

 Numerous holiday and residential complexes, private villas, leisure facilities and holiday homes dot the landscape.

 If you would like to spend a few days along the northern shores of Iran and add this beautiful tour to your existing itinerary, fill out the form below or email us.